PyGenie-Scans/Scans/doc/source/tutorial.rst

   Taking a count at theta=3.50 and two theta=0.00 Taking a count at theta=4.00 and two theta=0.00

+  Since relative scans are fairly common, there's a built in :meth:`Scans.Spec.rscan` method which defaults to a relative scan, instead of an absolute.

+  >>> rscan(theta, -1, 1, 0.5, 5)
+  Taking a count at theta=3.00 and two theta=0.00 Taking a count at theta=3.50 and two theta=0.00 Taking a count at theta=4.00 and two theta=0.00 Taking a count at theta=4.50 and two theta=0.00
+  >>> theta
+  Theta is at 4.0

   .. note:: Some combinations of values do not provide enough
 	    information to create a scan.
 A :class:`RuntimeError` will be thrown if a scan cannot be constructed